 - to be a driver for the development of the Directorate and partners to provide personalised social care services, which support and enable independent living for disabled people in Manchester;

 - to support integration with health, joint working with other council departments, external agencies, third sector organisations and other providers of services;

 - to ensure that services meet the aims and objectives of all relevant government policy, in particular the Care Act 2014, public sector reform in Manchester, the NHS and Social Care Bill and the Equalities Act 2010.
 In addition to the above Manchester has signed up to Think Local Act Personal.

-The Directorate has reviewed this approach, which has coincided with the development of the All Age Disability Strategy, and a new governance structure is being developed which will drive the work of the strategy forward.
-This structure will comprise of a new Partnership Board and an Engagement Group.
-The Engagement Group will be facilitated by a number of local disabled peoples organisations.
-This group will replace the existing PD Partnership, but will be tasked with ensuring the voice of Disabled Mancunions is heard and that they have an equal place round the table.
+The Our Manchester Disability Plan and its governance structure has been developed to ensure Disabled People and Disabled Peoples Organisations can drive the work of the plan and its associated workstream forward.
+This structure comprise of a Partnership Board and an Engagement Group.
+The Engagement Group is facilitated by a number of local disabled peoples organisations.
+It is tasked with ensuring the voice of Disabled Mancunions is heard and that they have an equal place round the table.